dhood/goodreads-ratings-on-overdrive/README.md

     - E.g. ["Charlie and the Chocolate Factory", subtitle "A Play"](https://goldcoast.overdrive.com/media/299552) on Overdrive, but "Charlie and the Chocolate Factory: A Play" on Goodreads.
   - The author's name as shown on Overdrive is more descriptive than that used by Goodreads.
-    - E.g. "Trump Ph.D., Mary L." as the author on Overdrive but only "Mary L. Trump" on Goodreads.
+    - E.g. "Trump Ph.D., Mary L." as the author on Overdrive but only "Mary L. Trump" on Goodreads, which causes a book summary to be retrieved instead.

 ## Developer notes